jjpsos/ramp/framework/docs/FRAMEWORK.md

 The handle() method takes the $_SERVER['REQUEST_URI'] as input, which contains the request URL.
 It will route this request to the appropriate controller/action and generate the response.

 The send() method outputs the response content to the client.
-It does not return anything.

 To summarize the logic: